 It bleaches and decolorizes the melanin pigment.
 It is called photobleaching.
 But not every hair gets photobleached.
 The ability of the hair to turn blonde lies in their genes.

-With aging, the melanin production becomes less that results in the whitening and lightening of the hair.
+With aging, melanin production becomes less which results in the whitening and lightening of the hair.
 The decrease in melanin production is due to the death of the melanocyte cells.

 3. Hormonal imbalance

 It results in blonding and lightening of the black hair.
-So, many factors that imbalances the hormonal level might lead to this change.
-These are stress, puberty, menstruation, pregnancy.
+So, many factors that imbalance the hormonal level might lead to this change.
+These are stress, puberty, menstruation, and pregnancy.

 Genes play a significant role in the blonding of hair.
 Unless you do not have it in your genes, your hair will not blonde out naturally.
 It is the reason why people with the same hair color end up having different results even after the same sunlight exposure, stress, or aging.